-Yes they are.
-Our elements offer a positive shut off which means it cannot overshoot on temperature causing scalding water. *You cannot have the element fitted at the top as the heat connects through the bottom and travels up.
+You cannot fit the element at the top as the heat connects through the bottom and travels upwards.
 If it was to be installed at the top, the heat wouldn’t be able to circulate.

 What IP rating are the electric radiators / elements?